aptiko/django-spreadsheet/docs/reference.rst

    .. attribute:: django_spreadsheet.Worksheet.name

-      Mandatory.
+      Mandatory unless :meth:`get_name` is overridden.
 The name of the worksheet—it will be used in the worksheet tab.

+   .. classmethod:: django_spreadsheet.Worksheet.get_name

+      Returns the name of the worksheet, which will be used in the worksheet tab.
+The default merely returns :attr:`name`.
+Override if you need a more complicated workflow, such as a localized name.

    .. method:: django_spreadsheet.Worksheet.get_queryset()